bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 You may choose to defray the cost of on-demand rides and/or transit based on either age group, income group, or both. %, up to a total amount constrained by SFDOT's budget
 To do so, the range of qualifying socio-demographic characteristics and value of the incentive provided to each group must be defined for passengers using each of the following modes of transportation to complete a trip:
-  * "ride-hail": use of on-demand rideshare as the main transport mode for the trip
+  * "OnDemand_ride": use of on-demand rideshare as the main transport mode for the trip
   * "drive_transit": use of the personal car as an access/egress mode to/from transit (bus)
   * "walk_transit": walking as an access/egress mode to/from transit (bus)
-  * "walk": walking as the main mode for the trip

 Qualification for an incentive can be based on **age** and/or **income**.
 You can find the distributions of Sioux Faux's population over age and income on the page [**INSERT LINK**].